-- 1. The Council operates the surveillance equipment (Equipment) as set out in the Inventory. - 2.
-The Equipment should be stored, when not in use, in a locked cabinet under the control of the Senior Responsible Officer . - 3.
-Any Officer of the Council considering using the Equipment for covert surveillance in a public place must make a written request to the Senior Responsible Officeror the RIPA Co-Ordinating Officer who will consider and decide whether the proposed use of the Equipment is appropriate bearing in mind the provisions of RIPA and the associated codes of practice. - 4.
-Any Officer who uses the Equipment to record digital images may only view such images once captured and shall not download them on to a computer or other electronic storage facility unless this is first agreed by the Senior Responsible Officer and/or the RIPA Co-ordinating Officer.
+The Equipment should be stored, when not in use, in a locked cabinet under the control of the Senior Responsible Officer.

+Any Officer of the Council considering using the Equipment for covert surveillance in a public place must make a written request to the Senior Responsible Officer or the RIPA Co-Ordinating Officer, who will consider and decide whether the proposed use of the Equipment is appropriate, bearing in mind the provisions of RIPA and the associated codes of practice.

+Any Officer who uses the Equipment to record digital images may only view such images once captured, and shall not download them on to a computer or other electronic storage facility unless this is first agreed by the Senior Responsible Officer and/or the RIPA Coordinating Officer.